Lyme treatment in Germany: clinics, hyperthermia & what to expect

 Travel questions, answered

 Germany has long been a center for whole-body hyperthermia, with specialized clinics experienced in treating international Lyme patients.
-The right clinic depends on your case; a consultation can help match you to a program and location that fits.
+Klinik St. Georg in Bad Aibling, Bavaria is one of the best known and is where my own family was treated.
+The right clinic depends on your case; a consultation can help match you to a program that fits.

 It varies by program, but many whole-body hyperthermia stays run a couple of weeks, plus a few extra days at the start to rest and adjust to the time change before treatment begins.
 Your clinic will give you a specific schedule.